gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### CI/CD Pipeline
 ```
-agentic workflow for deployment pipeline with automated testing and rollback
+agentic natural for deployment pipeline with automated testing and rollback
 using GitOps optimized for safety
 ```